-Part of the call in living out the Gospel in communities is a commitment to launching new ones.
+Part of the call of loving others is a commitment to launching new communities.
 We want ROCKHARBOR to be a place where leaders and communities are regularly equipped, empowered, and released to cities across Orange County and beyond.
 The four primary types of communities we are committed to raising up are campuses, church plants, life groups, and global communities.

 This desire began to take shape in early 2009 as we raised up a community with unique eyes on the city of Long Beach.
 In October of that year, we commissioned The Garden as RH’s first church plant.

 And that was just the beginning.
 From Fall 2009 through Fall 2011, we stepped into an annual pace of raising up two new RH campuses and helping launch and release one new church plant.